-Require usage of direct methods for subsetting strings via regex.
+Require usage of direct methods for subsetting strings via regex

 Source:R/regex_subset_linter.R